intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/Overview/nealine-pipeline.md

 #### Feature Initializer Config Template

-The config template for the Recall Initializer is [config_feature.yaml](https://github.com/intel-analytics/BigDL/blob/main/scala/friesian/src/main/resources/nearlineConfig/config_feature.yaml).
+The config template for the Feature Initializer is [config_feature.yaml](https://github.com/intel-analytics/BigDL/blob/main/scala/friesian/src/main/resources/nearlineConfig/config_feature.yaml).

 You can uncomment the parameters you need and modify the values.